bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/types.md

 ## BodyProp

-- This type is only used for the Toast component
+This type is only used for the Toast component.

 <b-card class="bg-body-tertiary">